When it comes to storing your personal belongings, it’s important to consider security measures.

 Here are some tips to keep in mind:

-Main thing is to ensure that your unit is properly locked.
-A padlock is like the key to a castle, it’s the first line of defense against intruders.
-Use a high-quality padlock that is difficult to cut or break.
-Remember, a padlock is only as secure as the lock that holds it shut, so make sure that the lock is of good quality and that it’s used properly.
+Remember, a disc lock or padlock is only as secure as the lock that holds it shut, so make sure that the lock is of good quality and that it’s used properly.
 Many storage centers offer locks that fit their units – we highly recommended getting your lock this way.

 Another important step is to store your items in sturdy, weatherproof containers — such as plastic bins or metal lockers.
 These containers act as a barrier and they keep your belongings safe from the elements.